YaBoiHunta/Huntersdoesthethree/README.md

 Ill slowly push my more complete things to the main branch, But for now.
 The ones that have the recent pushes are what im working on and figuring out.

 1/9 Okay i got the fundamentals down for what i want this project to be.
 Here is a rough draft.

+1/24/2024 Update.
+You can clone this repo and serve it with NPX vite.